Should I Watch..? 'Iron Man'

 It stands to reason that there are other films in the MCU's Phase One also worth checking out - Captain America: The First Avenger cleverly interweaves the character's historical origins into a fabulous period war movie while Avengers Assemble is the ultimate greatest-hits package, combining all of Marvel's biggest stars into one terrific piece of escapist cinema.
 However, I wasn't quite as sold on Thor or The Incredible Hulk as I should have been.
 They're OK but not quite as entertaining as their stablemates.
 As time has worn on, even more characters have been given their own movies like Doctor Strange, Ant-Man and the wonderfully entertaining Guardians Of The Galaxy.

 Of course, Marvel movies were about long before Marvel themselves decided to make them.
-The original Spider-Man trilogy with Tobey Maguire are good fun for forgiving viewers while X Men and X2 are also very good films in their own right.
+The original Spider-Man trilogy with Tobey Maguire are good fun for forgiving viewers while X-Men and X-Men 2 are also very good films in their own right.
 However, avoid the likes of The Punisher and Daredevil as these are a long way away from the sheer class audiences have become used to these days.

 © 2015 Benjamin Cox